brianshumate/vaultron/README.md

 consul_oss_server_2  172.17.0.4:8301  alive   server  0.7.5  2         arus
 ```

-Be sure to always use the same versions of Consul and Vault for both  the CLI binaries and container image.
+Be sure to always use the same versions of Consul and Vault for both the CLI binaries on your host system and container image.
+If the version does not have a Docker container, you'll receive an error.

 ### Consul DNS

-The 3 Consul servers have DNS exposed to port 53 of their internal container addresses, and the Consul clients and Vault sever containers are configured to use the Consul servers for DNS as well.
+The 3 Consul servers have DNS exposed to port 53 of their internal container addresses, and the Consul clients and Vault sever containers are configured to use those Consul servers for DNS as well.

 Additionally Consul DNS API is also published from the first Consul server at `localhost:8600`, so you can query services and nodes using DNS like so: